Testing over a continuum of null hypotheses with False Discovery Rate control: Introduction

 the averaged false reject size is simply the individual test error level, integrated over the null hypothesis family.
-It is the continuous analogue of the so-called {\em per-comparison error rate} (PCER) in multiple testing.
+It is the continuous analogue of the so-called \emph{per-comparison error rate} (PCER) in multiple testing.
 To control this quantity, clearly no multiple testing correction is necessary, and it is sufficient to choose $\tau$ so that each individual test has Type I error controlled at the desired level.
-This criterion, however, is not very useful in practice: only if the volume the rejection set is much larger than the nominal expected volume of errors, can we have some trust that the rejection set contains interesting information.
-To address this issue, introduce the average {\em volume proportion} of falsely rejected hypotheses:
+This criterion, however, is not very useful in practice: only if the volume the rejection set is much larger than the nominal expected volume of errors can we have some trust that the rejection set contains interesting information.
+To address this issue, introduce the average \emph{volume proportion} of falsely rejected hypotheses:

 with the convention $\frac{0}{0}=1$.
-The acronyms FDP and FDR stand for {\em false discovery proportion} and {\em rate}, repectively, and the above are the continuous generalization of corresponding criteria introduced for finite hypothesis spaces by \cite{BH1995} for a finite number of hypotheses, and which have gained widespread acceptance since.
+The acronyms FDP and FDR stand for \emph{false discovery proportion} and \emph{rate}, respectively, and the above are the continuous generalization of corresponding criteria introduced for finite hypothesis spaces by Benjamini and Hochberg \cite{BH1995} for a finite number of hypotheses, and which have gained widespread acceptance since.
 Controlling the FDR is a more difficult task than for the PCER, because of the random denominator $|R_\tau|$ inside the expectation, and is the main aim of this paper.

-As we shall see, a crucial difference of the FDR criterion with respect to the FWER is that, if a family of tests of the individual hypotheses is known, there exist relatively generic procedures called {\em step-up} to combine individual tests into a FDR-controlled multiple testing, by finding an adequate, data-dependent rejection threshold.
+As we shall see, a crucial difference of the FDR criterion with respect to the FWER is that, if a family of tests of the individual hypotheses is known, there exist relatively generic procedures called \emph{step-up} to combine individual tests into a FDR-controlled multiple testing, by finding an adequate, data-dependent rejection threshold.
 In particular, these procedures do not depend on an intrinsic complexity measure of the initial family, nor of the control of deviations of suprema of statistics.